-In both Ontario and Québec, a party may ask the court for an injunction, which is an order either preventing a person from engaging in certain conduct, or requiring a person to perform a particular act.
-Injunctions may be permanent and awarded by final judgment, or may be granted on an interim basis, pending a final judgment.
-An interim injunction will generally be granted only if the moving party can establish that it will suffer irreparable harm (harm that cannot be compensated in monetary damages) in the absence of the injunction, and that the balance of convenience favours granting the injunction.
-While in fact more common in Ontario than in Québec, the general rule in both provinces is that the party seeking the injunction must give an undertaking or deposit security to pay for any damages suffered by the other party as a consequence of the interim injunction, if the court later determines that the injunction should not have been issued.
+In both Ontario and Québec, a party may ask the court for an injunction, which is an order either preventing a person from engaging in certain conduct or requiring a person to perform a particular act.
+Injunctions may be permanent and awarded by final judgment or may be granted on an interim basis, pending a final judgment.
+An interim injunction will generally be granted only if the moving party can establish that it will suffer irreparable harm (harm that cannot be

+In Ontario, either party may bring a motion for summary judgment at a preliminary stage if it can demonstrate to the court that there is no genuine issue requiring a trial. compensated in monetary damages) in the absence of the injunction and that the balance of convenience favours granting the injunction.
+The general rule in both provinces is that the party seeking the injunction must give an undertaking or deposit security to pay for any damages suffered by the other party as a consequence of the interim injunction if the court later determines that the injunction should not have been issued.